TheArchives/ArchBlock/README.md

 As of right now, we use the **WGCustomFlags** plugin to add a flag to every WorldGuard region.
 If you would like to disable protection in any region, you may set the flag `bypass-protection` to `true`, and no edits, piston movements, etc will be checked there.
-WorldGuard 6.x has planned support for custom flags, so we'll be able to implement this ourselves at that point, and thus we won't need to use **WGCustomFlags** for it at that point.
+WorldGuard 6.x has planned support for custom flags, so we'll eventually be able to implement this ourselves, and thus we won't need to use **WGCustomFlags** for it.